fernandopalafox/fernandopalafox.github.io/content/writing/summer.md

 I found that most of my "bad" habits, like excessive phone use or anxious eating came from a place of avoidance.
 That made sense: they're easy-to-access hits of stimulation that immediately distract me from whatever is going on.
 But what I found very surprising was that even some healthy activities, like exercise, sex, close relationships, and even meditation, could also be used to avoid hard emotions.
-There's definitely an optimal point to be found: I'm not trying to live in perpetual self-flagellation because "I need to face hard things!", but spending time noting when the balance teetered towards avoidance was a really great idea.
+There's definitely an optimal point to be found: I'm not trying to live in perpetual self-flagellation because "I need to face hard things", but spending time noting when the balance teetered towards avoidance was a really great idea.
 Many bad habits mostly disappeared and I was able to be more present for the healthy ones.

 <figure style="text-align: center;">